Bond 2025

 Bond planning and design work will begin in early 2026.

-Bond Projects
+Bond Features

 Capital Improvements

-Construction, improvement,expansion, renovation and equipment of school facilities and safety and security enhancements, the purchase of necessary sites for school facilities and purchase of buses.
+Construction, improvement, expansion, renovation and equipment of school facilities and safety and security enhancements, the purchase of necessary sites for school facilities and purchase of buses.

 Technology

-Tech infrastructure for safety, data security, networks, servers, disaster recovery systems, and classroom technology
+Tech infrastructure for safety, data security, networks, servers, disaster recovery systems, and classroom technology.

 Student Experience